cbslneu/physioview/beat-editor/README.md

 ```
 node --version
 ```
-If an error occurs, please refer to this link to install Node on your machine: https://nodejs.org/en/download/package-manager
+If an error occurs, please refer to this link to install Node: https://nodejs.org/en/download/package-manager

 ### Installation
-1. Go to the `beat-editor` directory.
+1. Go to the `beat-editor/frontend` directory.
 ```
-cd beat-editor
+cd beat-editor/frontend
 ```
 2. Install the required modules for the Beat Editor.
 ```
 npm install
 ```
-3. Go to the `beat-editor/server` subdirectory.
+3. Go to the `beat-editor/backend` subdirectory.
 ```
-cd server
+cd ../backend
 ```
 4. Install the required modules for the Beat Editor's backend.
 ```